Written by

 The biggest issue you might face with alternative cladding materials—aside from sourcing them—is getting planning permission.
 You'll need to consult an experienced cladding professional and it isn't an option for the faint of heart given the risks but the payoff could be monumental.

-With so many options available today, the sky is the limit when it comes to external house cladding ideas.
+With so many options available today, the sky is the limit when it comes to house cladding.
 What you really need to consider is your budget, your design goals and the practical aspects you want to prioritise.
-The good news is that no matter how you answer these questions there’ll be the perfect cladding option out there for the job.
+The good news is that no matter how you answer these questions, there’ll be the perfect cladding option out there for the job.